Chapter 10 Hypothesis Testing with Two Groups

 \[t=\frac{54.54-62.55}{\sqrt{\frac{26.11^2}{3321}+\frac{26.75^2}{3952}}}=\frac{-8.01}{.6216}=-12.89\]

 You may have noticed that I subtracted the mean for women from the mean for men in the numerator, leading to a negative t-score.
-The reason for this is that the R function for conducting t-tests subtracts the second value it encounters from the first value by default, so the calculation above is set up to reflect what we should expect to find when using R to do the work for us.
-The negative value makes sense in the context of our expectations, since it means that the value for women is higher than the value for men.
+The reason for this is that the R function for conducting t-tests subtracts the second value (the mean for women) it encounters from the first value (the mean for men) by default, so the calculation above is set up to reflect what we should expect to find when using R. The negative value makes sense in the context of our expectations, since it means that the value for women is higher than the value for men.

 In this case, the t-score far exceeds the critical value (-1.645), so we reject the null hypothesis and conclude that there is a gender gap in evaluations of feminists on the feeling thermometer scale, with women providing higher ratings of feminists than those provided by men.